vue-land/vue-land-bot/src/assets/how-to-get-help.md

 ---

+We've recently added a forum channel: <#1060755995921481819>.
+If you have a question, you can either ask in there, or ask in one of the text channels.
+Please choose one or the other, don't post the same question in both.

+---

-Some tips for finding the best channel...
+Some tips for finding the best text channel...

 :one: If your question is about tools then try to ask in one of the `Tools` channels. :tools:
 :two: If you need help with your code then try under `Code Help`.
 Pick a channel based on what your question is *about*, not just which libraries you're using.